ramanakshay/nanogpt/README.md

 ## Model

+The GPT architecture is built by stacking multiple transformer decoder blocks.
+It uses causal self-attention to capture long-range dependencies and context within input sequences to predict the next token.
 The GPT model supports the following methods:

 **`model.predict(idx: Tensor, targets=True: Boolean)`**